dfaker/quick-ti-cropper/README.md

 # quick-ti-cropper
-Quick cropping utility to grab 1:1 ratio sections from a folder of images
+Quick manual cropping utility to grab 1:1 ratio sections from a folder of images

 # requirements